Florida, Texas, and many of the Gulf and Atlantic states have a lot of homes using solar panels. These are also states that see hurricanes too often.

 How Solar Installers Help With Hurricane Preparedness

-Solar panel installers will follow several different methods to ensure your solar panels remain in place during a hurricane.
+Solar panel installers will follow several methods to ensure your solar panels remain in place during a hurricane.

-Building Codes
+Building codes

-System Designs
+System designs

 Solar panel engineers have created specific solar panel designs for hurricane-prone areas.
 Flexible racking and anchoring systems have been devised to move with the hurricane-force winds rather than breaking when the wind hits.

-Roof Condition
+Roof condition

 Your solar panel installer will start the process of going solar by ensuring your roof is in good condition and able to have solar panels placed on it safely and securely.
 If your roof is old or damaged, your solar panel system could potentially get damaged during a hurricane, so solar installers won’t put a system on a roof that can’t support it.

-Roof Location
+Roof location

 Do Hurricane-Proof Solar Panels Exist?

-In 2011, the International PV Quality Assurance Task Force (PVQAT) was created to develop standards that would allow customers to assess a solar panel's ability to handle the weather stresses of their area.
+In 2011, the International PV Quality Assurance Task Force (PVQAT) was created to develop standards that allow customers to assess a solar panel's ability to handle the weather stresses of their area.
 The team came up with three main requirements:

 In addition to the PVQAT, there is the Durable Module Materials Consortium (DuraMAT), which is a group of national research labs and universities that focuses on improving PV modules' designs and physical materials.
-It is part of the Energy Materials Network (EMN), which is a Department of Energy program that lowers the time to market for any materials that are critical to clean-energy technologies and the solar industry.
-Together, these groups are working to make the highest quality materials and ensure they get out to the public as soon as possible.
+It is part of the Energy Materials Network (EMN), which is a Department of Energy program meant to lower the time to market for any materials that are critical to clean-energy technologies and the solar industry.
+Depending on your area, your municipality may also have special rules on the books that establish certain requirements for solar panels.

 - In Houston, Texas, where Hurricane Harvey caused a lot of destruction, solar panels must withstand up to 110 MPH winds.

-- The International Building Code regulates that rooftop mounted photovoltaic panels and modules "shall be designed for component and cladding wind loads in accordance with Chapter 16 using an effective wind area based on the dimensions of a single unit frame."
+- The International Building Code regulates that rooftop photovoltaic panels and modules "shall be designed for component and cladding wind loads in accordance with Chapter 16 using an effective wind area based on the dimensions of a single unit frame."

 See how much you can save by going solar with Palmetto